JiaruiFeng/JiaruiFeng.github.io/_pages/about.md

 # 🔥 News
 - *2023.10*: We have developed a novel R Shiny application **sc2MeNetDrug** for the analysis of single-cell RNA-seq data.
 This application enables the identification of activated pathways, up-regulated ligands and receptors, cell-cell communication networks, and potential drugs to inhibit dysfunctional networks.
 Moreover, it provides user-friendly UI for easy usage!
 Check out our [GitHub repository](https://github.com/fuhaililab/sc2MeNetDrug) and [website](https://fuhaililab.github.io/sc2MeNetDrug/) for more details.
 This project is still ongoing, and we welcome any comments or suggestions!
 - *2023.10*: Leveraging the power of language and LLMs, we propose **One-for-ALL (OFA)**, which is the first general framework that can use a single graph model to address (almost) all different graph classification tasks from different domains.
-Check out our [preprint](https://arxiv.org/abs/2310.00149)!
+Check out our [preprint](https://arxiv.org/abs/2310.00149) and [code](https://github.com/LechengKong/OneForAll)!
 - *2023.09*: &nbsp;🎉🎉 3 papers are accepted to NeurIPS 2023 (1 spotlight)!
 - *2023.06*: &nbsp;🎉🎉 Passed the oral exam!
 - *2022.09*: &nbsp;🎉🎉 Our paper "[How powerful are K-hop message passing graph neural networks](https://arxiv.org/abs/2205.13328)" is accepted to NeurIPS 2022.
 See you in New Orleans!